Jaiph

 #!/usr/bin/env jaiph

-# rules are always executed on readonly filesystem
+# rules are executed on readonly filesystem

-rule name_was_provided(name) {
+rule valid_name(name_arg) {

 }